 Taylor Armerding, Synopsys Software Integrity Group senior strategist, gives you the scoop on application security and insecurity in this week’s Security Mashup episode.

-via Davey Winder, author – SC Magazine – The 2018 Open Source Security and Risk Analysis Report– the latest in a series of annual reports on the topic from Black Duck by Synopsys – analyzed more than 1,100 commercial code bases in industries ranging from automotive to healthcare, financial services, manufacturing, and cyber security.
+via SC Magazine: The 2018 Open Source Security and Risk Analysis Report – the latest in a series of annual reports on the topic from Synopsys – analyzed more than 1,100 commercial code bases in industries ranging from automotive to healthcare, financial services, manufacturing, and cyber security.

-via John E. Dunn, Naked Security author – Naked Security – Pushing out a patch in three hours?
+via Naked Security: Pushing out a patch in three hours?
 That’s got to be too good to be true.
 But, it is true.
 It’s just that, yeah, it’s not the whole truth.

-via Elizabeth Montalbano, author – Security Ledger – For decades we’ve been hearing about the growing threat of a major cyber attack on US critical infrastructure that could take down portions of the grid, cripple or destroy water distribution systems, shut down Wall Street, healthcare facilities, and more.
+via Security Ledger: For decades we’ve been hearing about the growing threat of a major cyber attack on US critical infrastructure that could take down portions of the grid, cripple or destroy water distribution systems, shut down Wall Street, healthcare facilities, and more.

 Hello, and welcome to another edition of the Weekly Security Mashup.
 I’m Taylor Armerding, senior security strategist with the Synopsys Software Integrity Group, and I’m here to talk a bit about what’s trending in software security and insecurity, including how to improve your own security.